Web Analytics

 Understanding Sibilance and De-Essing in Vocal Mixing

 Sibilance describes the sharp, hissy noises produced when a vocalist articulates consonants such as “s,” “z,” “sh,” “ch,” and “t.”
-These high-frequency sounds can become overwhelmingly prominent and distracting in a recording, mainly if the singer tends to sibilance or if the recording equipment, like microphones and preamps, accentuates these frequencies.
+These high-frequency sounds can become overwhelmingly prominent and distracting in a recording, especially if the singer tends to sibilance or if the recording equipment, like microphones and preamps, accentuates these frequencies.

 The Nature of Sibilance